Kimbsy/y-combinator-animation/script.md

 So what can `x` be?
 We know we're going to call it, so `x` has to be a function, we also know that `x` takes a single argument, and that argument is itself.
 So `x` must be a function that takes a single function as its argument.

-- do we want to go through the identity example?
+Can anyone think of a function that takes a single function as it's argument?
+What about the self application function?
+It's a function and it takes a single argument `x`, which as we discussed must itself be a function.

 ### self application applied to itself

-Now what if the function that we pass into the self-application function, what if this `x`, was the self-application function.
+So we're considering the idea that we could pass the self application function to the self application function.
 What would that do?
 What would it look like?

 - walk through how it evaluates to itself.

+So what we end up with is another expression, the same expression.
+Now the rules of Lisp evaluation say that we can't juts stop evaluating, we need to evaluate this new expression too.
+Of course this will just get us back to where we started again.

-- not allowed to stop, keeps going for ever, will crash your computer.
+We're not allowed to stop, this evaluation will keep going forever.

-- this is a loop, an infinite one, but still a loop.
+So this is a loop.
+It's an infinite loop, and it does nothing, but it's still a loop.

-- can we inject work into the loop? can we escape?
+Two questions arise.
+Can we inject work into this loop?
+Can we escape?

 ## wrapped self application function